-- The first thing to remember is that your new employer expects you’ll need to give two weeks’ notice, and would be very nervous about hiring a candidate who is willing to leave a contract with no notice – this could even be a deal breaker!
+- Remember that your new employer expects you’ll need to give two weeks’ notice, and may be nervous about hiring a candidate who is willing to leave a contract with no notice!

-- The second thing to remember is that start dates can be negotiated.
-In this hot market, employers choose a start date as soon as possible to make sure they don’t lose great candidates, but if they know you need extra time to wrap up an assignment, they will probably be equally willing to push the date as well.
+- Know that start dates can be negotiated.
+In a hot market, employers choose a start date as soon as possible to make sure they don’t lose great candidates, but if they know you need extra time to wrap up an assignment, they will usually be willing to push the date.

-- The last thing is that when you partner with a firm, and more importantly a recruiter, who understands and buys into your goals, they will work with you and celebrate your permanent job offer and help you negotiate the acceptance and notice period.
+- When you partner with recruiter who truly understands your goals, they will celebrate your permanent job offer and help you negotiate the acceptance and notice period.